Dutch six-dot Braille

-Dutch Braille is the braille alphabet used for the Dutch language in the Netherlands and in Flanders.
+Dutch six-dot Braille is the braille alphabet used for the Dutch language in the Netherlands and in Flanders.

 History

 In the Netherlands, braille was introduced in 1890.
 In Belgium, braille has been in use at least since the foundation of the Brailleliga in 1922, but probably earlier.

 Over the course of time, five different braille alphabets have been in use.
 One of these early alphabets was based on the pronunciation of Dutch.
 It is still used for example by office clerks and students for making notes.

 In 1946, the Vlaams-Nederlandse Braille-commissie (Flemish–Netherlands Braille Committee) was founded to decide on a uniform braille alphabet for the Dutch language.
 This was introduced in 1947.

 Alphabet

 Netherland Braille assigns international y to the vowel ij.
 Three letters for print digraphs follow German Braille (though Dutch oe /[u]/ is pronounced very differently from German oe/ö).